Inactivating Transport Medium (ITM) for COVID-19 and Other Viruses

 DNA/RNA Shield has been rigorously tested to ensure inactivation of the toughest viruses, such as parvovirus (5), and fulfills EN14476:2017.
-DNA/RNA Shield abides by the Center for Disease Control's guidelines for pathogen inactivation (18).
+It is a viral transport medium that abides by the Center for Disease Control's guidelines for pathogen inactivation (18).

-Ready for COVID-19 samples.
-Nasopharyngeal swabs, Oropharyngeal swabs (e.g. throat swabs), sputum, saliva, and more can be stored in DNA/RNA Shield, then directly processed using extraction kits and workflows.
+Safe viral transport medium ready for COVID-19 samples.
+Nasopharyngeal swabs, Oropharyngeal swabs (e.g. throat swabs), sputum, saliva, and more can be stored in the reagent, then directly processed using extraction kits and workflows.

 Reduce Preparation Steps.
 Automation-ready.

-Samples collected in DNA/RNA Shield can be input into existing nucleic acid extraction workflows on leading automated platforms (Tecan, Hamilton, Thermo KingFisher, and more) for high-throughput sample processing.
+Samples collected can be input into existing nucleic acid extraction workflows on leading automated platforms (Tecan, Hamilton, Thermo KingFisher, and more) for high-throughput sample processing.